bridgetb98/Alios-Reawakened/1 The Embrace/Skitz.md

 > | :-: | :-: | :-: |
 > | 14 | +4 | 30 |

-Skitz is an [[Elves|Elf]] that was sent to [[Dain]] because she “cursed a family to die before their 40’s”.
+Skitz is an [[Theran|Elf]] that was sent to [[Dain]] because she “cursed a family to die before their 40’s”.
 Though in actuality, she just shot them with her gun.

 ## Voice